RetroReversing/retroReversing/categories/consoles/PS2.md

 ## Consumer Development Kit
 Similar to how the PS1 had Net Yaroze for consumers to develop small games for the Playstation, the PS2 had special software that ran a build of Linux.
 The software ran on consumer PS2 models and came with a PS2 hard-drive.

 ---
+# Game Engines for the PS2
+Before Unity and Unreal dominated the scene it was common for developers to create their own in house game engine, or license a third party engine such as Renderware.

+## Brainstorm by BeyondGames (in-house)
+In issue 20 of PSi2 an interview with Clark Stacey revealed that they have an in-house game engine called "Brainstorm" which was used for racing games such as Motor Mayhem and Hot Wheels [^3].
+It also mentioned that it in theory has support for other genres of games such as platformers and that it has built in networking support.

+---
 # All Posts